martinandrovich/dtmf-system/README.md

 # DTMF Gaming Console System
-A gaming platform using DTMF communication for node communication.
+A gaming platform using DTMF communication between nodes.

 ## Directory Structure
 The following directory structure is used within the project: